smithbr/apartment-finder/README.md

     * `select * from listings` will get all of the stored listings.
     * If nothing is in the database, you may need to wait for a bit, or verify that your settings aren't too restrictive and aren't finding any listings.
     * You can see how many listings are being found by looking at the logs.
-* Inspect the logs using `tail -f -n 1000 /opt/wwc/logs/afinder.log`.
+* Inspect the logs using `tail -f -n 1000 /opt/wwc/logs/afinder.log` or use `sh ./tail.sh`.

 ## Manual